freeflowuniverse/crystaltools/readme.md

 - [PLANNING/ISSUES SEE HERE](https://circles.threefold.me/project/despiegk-product_publisher/issues)

-## Experiment
+## Develop/Play

-- install gitpod on your machine as extension to your browser
+- install gitpod extension to your browser
 - click on the gitpod logo, it will give you this development environment

 > to test do: ```./wiki_develop``` in the terminal, you will see the wiki in your browser